tianjianchn/stas/packages/plain-immutable/README.md

 ### Static Methods
 #### immutable(value)
 *Alias immutable.fromJSON(), immutable.fromJS()*
 Make the value immutable, only for array and plain object.
-If you pass a literal value(string, number or boolean), It will do nothing and return itself.
-Other types will be thrown an error.
-The value will be deeply made immutable on itself, no clone and copy.
+If you pass a literal value(string, number or boolean) or other types, It will do nothing and return itself.
+The value will be deeply made immutable, no copy.
 ```js
 import immutable from 'plain-immutable';